STORDIS/monsoon/README.md

     - [Get Mock Data](#get-mock-data)
     - [Building](#building)
     - [Loading the image on a switch](#loading-the-image-on-a-switch)

+## How to contribute
+Contributions can be made to Monsoon Project by :
+- **Reporting issues or Requesting new features** - You can directly raise the issue in repository.
+- **Updating documentation** - Currently all the documentation is in this README.md and GrafanaDashBoard.md, You can create pull requests with more READMEs or updating this one.
+- **Code contributions** -  Create pull requests for bug fixes, features or any other improvements.

 ## Monsoon Design
 A high level monsoon design is as follows, various components are explained in further sections.
 ![Monsoon Design](images/monsoon_design.png)